cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Cobalt Account/account-recovery.md

 ## Can't Sign In Using SAML SSO

-If you have problems signing in through [SAML SSO](/getting-started/sign-in/#saml-sso), contact your administrator for help.
-Ensure that:
+If your organization has enabled [SAML SSO](/getting-started/sign-in/#saml-sso), sign in from the identity provider (IdP) system, such as Okta or OneLogin.
+You can't sign in from the Cobalt {{% sign-in %}} page.

-- You're signing in from the identity provider system, such as Okta or OneLogin, and not the Cobalt {{% sign-in %}} page.
+- If you don't see the Cobalt app within your identity provider, contact your IdP admin.
+They'll add Cobalt to your IdP account.
-- You've completed the account setup process in the Cobalt app, which includes confirming your email address and password.
+- Ensure that you're a provisioned user both in the identity provider system and Cobalt.
+Complete the account setup process for Cobalt, which includes confirming your email address and password.
+The email address for your IdP and Cobalt must match.

 ## Locked Out of Your Account